-Texas insurance law defines a small employer as a business with two to 50 eligible employees.
-Eligible employees must meet all of the following requirements:
+Texas insurance law defines a small employer as a business with two to 50 employees, regardless of how much they work.

-At least 75 percent of a small employer’s eligible employees must participate in the health plan.
-Companies must always round down when calculating the number of participating eligible employees.
-For example, a five-employee group would achieve 75 percent participation if three eligible employees participate.
+In general, insurance companies require at least 75 percent of a small employer’s eligible employees to participate in the health plan.
+(An eligible employee is a full-time employee who usually works at least 30 hours a week.)
+Companies must always round down to the nearest whole number when calculating the number of participating eligible employees.
+For example, a business with five employees would achieve 75 percent participation if three eligible employees participate.
 Seventy-five percent of five is 3.75, and 3.75 rounded down is three.

 Types of Plans

 The Patient Protection and Affordable Care Act (PPACA) requires all individual and small-employer group plans to cover a standardized package of services.
 These services are known as essential health benefits.